stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 ﻿# About the version
 It is a modified firmware of the receiver with the "Cabell" protocol, which is supported by the Mutiprotokol.
 SBUS and PPM output is removed.
+It is possible to use Arduino Nano, Pro or Pro Mini.
+It also includes a MX1508 motor driver with brake and a CMT2150A transponder for laps timing.
+Other versions of the RX firmware include servo outputs with 8 and 16 bit timers.
+The firmware will be used for racing micro cars and boats.
+After editing the code, it can control tanks and aircraft.
+The possibility of setting the brake is in the code.
+Telemetry sends the monitored voltage RX to TX using LED states.
+The motor driver IC is based on MX1508, MX1208, MX1515, MX1616, TC1508S and others similar, using 4x pwm input control signals.
 The firmware will be used in the planned micro receivers of rc cars, tanks, ships, aircraft.
 The option to adjust the brake is included in the code.
 ### Arduino pins:
 Motor A: